fjkz/tt-runner/doc/en/README.md

 - `--print-log` option prints output of running scripts on the console.
 - `--stop-on-failure` option skips remaining operations if an operation fails.
 The postconditioning is also skipped then.
 - `--skip-all` option skips all operations.
 We can know the execution plan.
-- `--only` option runs only specfied scripts.
+- `--only` option runs only specified scripts.
 We can also specify directory names.
 Note that preconditioning and postconditioning operations are not automatically executed.
 - `--skip` option skips specified scripts.
 We can also specify directory names.

 ## Improvement of Test Suites